 The Medici Archive Project (MAP) invites applications to our junior research internship program for undergraduate and recent graduate students.
-This is a nine-week research based internship in the State Archives in Florence from late May to early August.
+This is a seven-to-nine-week research based internship in the State Archives in Florence from April to July.

 The internship is split into three periods.
 The first three weeks will be spent helping prepare for, and participating in, MAP’s annual paleography course on the reading and use of early modern documents in academic research.